pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Galaksija.md

 ## GALe Online Emulator
 Open [the online emulator](http://galaksija.net/?i=1) in your browser.
 Click "Tape" and then "File" to attach a GTP tape file, then load the tape as described above.
 Loading happens instantly, so you can immediately type RUN afterwards.

+## JSGalMin Online Emulator
+This is another [online emulator](http://galaksija.epizy.com/Galaksija/jsgalmin_lite.html), this one also emulates AY sound.

 ## ZX-Uno
 On the [ZX-Uno](https://zxuno.speccy.org/), GTP files can be loaded from mass storage.
 Follow the instructions described [here](https://www.zxuno.com/forum/viewtopic.php?f=65&t=1942).